Straight-Path-Solutions/sp_CheckSecurity/README.md

 <p>
 Although you can simply execute it as is, there are currently three parameters.<p>

-**@help** - the default is 0, but setting this to 1 will return some helpful information about sp_CheckHistory and it's usage in case you aren't able to read this web page.<p>
+**@help** - the default is 0, but setting this to 1 will return some helpful information about sp_CheckSecurity and its usage in case you aren't able to read this web page.<p>

 **@ShowHighOnly** - the default is 0, which returns all findings.
 If you only want to focus on the most important findings, you can reduce the result set by setting this to 1.<p>